fyrox-book/fyrox-book.github.io/src/fyrox/tutorials/platformer/part1.md

 moving.
 The line `current_scale.x.copysign(-x_speed)` could be confusing, what it does?
 It replaces the sign of current horizontal scaling using the opposite sign of `x_speed`.

-Now if you run the game, the player will "look" incorrect direction depending on the velocity vector.
+Now if you run the game, the player will "look" in correct direction depending on the velocity vector.

 ## Animation